-2018 marks the 33rd year MAIN ST. Fort Worth Arts Festival has brought arts and entertainment to the streets of downtown Fort Worth.
+2022 marks the 35th active year MAIN ST. Fort Worth Arts Festival has brought arts and entertainment to the streets of downtown Fort Worth.

 Mr. Bass and other prominent civic leaders envisioned a multi-faceted festival that would transform downtown into an outdoor gallery and concert stage on an early spring weekend.
 That first MAIN ST. Fort Worth Arts Festival was a three-day event involving 140 artists, 60 performance groups and 600 volunteers.
 Attendance was approximately 80,000.

-Almost three decades later, downtown Fort Worth has become a thriving, 24-hour live-work-play environment.
-The MAIN ST. Fort Worth Arts Festival, meanwhile, has followed a parallel trajectory, evolving into the biggest and best-attended event of its kind in the Southwest.
+Over three decades later, downtown Fort Worth has grown to over 10,000 residents and a burgeoning entertainment scene that continues to recover from the pandemic.
+The MAIN ST. Fort Worth Arts Festival through the years evolved into the biggest and best-attended event of its kind in the Southwest.
 Art Fair SourceBook, the authoritative reference publication on the American art-show circuit, recently ranked MAIN ST. as #3 among the many hundreds of events they review nationally.

 Join us downtown this April, and enjoy the best America has to offer – MAIN ST. Fort Worth Arts Festival.
 Experience the sights and sounds of history in the making.